 ax2+bx+c=0ax^2 + bx + c = 0

 A quadratic can have two real solutions, one repeated real solution, or no real solutions.
-If you are working over the complex numbers, every quadratic still has two solutions counting multiplicity.
+Over the complex numbers, every quadratic still has two solutions counting multiplicity.

 Before doing any algebra, move every term to one side so the other side is 00.
-That makes the structure easier to see and helps you decide which method fits.
+That makes the structure easier to see.
+From the coefficients you can read the discriminant,

 b24acb^2 - 4ac